-What happens if you book an international flight and the name on your ticket does not match your passport?
+Can you fly off to an international destination if the name on your ticket does not match the name on your passport?

 Ralph Lantz found out the answer in a devastating way.
 He booked his friend, Jackie, a ticket to meet him on a dream vacation to Greece.
 But his generous gesture went all wrong at the check-in counter.
 That’s where Jackie’s Mediterranean plans came to an abrupt end when a Virgin Atlantic agent pointed out that the name on her ticket was not the same as the one on her passport.